TheJacksonLaboratory/cape/vignettes/cape.md

 **transform_to_phenospace** A logical value indicating that is required scanning eigentraits.
 If true, all effects are rotate back to trait space after calculation, such that the final networks show marker influences on traits.
-If false, all effects will be kept in terms of eigentriats, and all final tables and plots will show marker effects on eigentraits.
+If false, all effects will be kept in terms of eigentraits, and all final tables and plots will show marker effects on eigentraits.

 ### Single scan parameters